gebertdominik/ckad-notes/00_kubernetes_architecture.md

 >
 > Simultaneous requests to update a particular value all travel via the kube-apiserver, which then passes along the request to etcd in a series.
 The first request would update the database.
 The second request would no longer have the same version number as found in the object, in which case the kube-apiserver would reply with an error 409 to the requester.

-There is a cp database along with possible followers.
+There is a "control plane" database along with possible followers.
 They communicate with each other on an ongoing basis to determine which will be master, and determine another in the event of failure.
 While very fast and potentially durable, there have been some hiccups with some features like whole cluster upgrades.
 The kubeadm cluster creation tool allows easy deployment of a multi-master cluster with stacked etcd or an external database cluster.

 #### Other agents

+The kube-controller-manager:
-The kube-controller-manager is a core control loop deamon which interacts with the kube-apiserver to determine the state of the clister.
-If the state doesn't match, the manager will contact the necessary controller to match the desired state.
-There are several controllers in use, such as endpoints, namespace, and replication.
+* is a core control loop deamon which interacts with the kube-apiserver to determine the state of the cluster.
+* if the state doesn't match, the manager will contact the necessary controller to match the desired state.
+* There are several controllers in use, such as endpoints, namespace, and replication.

 Remaining in beta as of v1.16, the cloud-controller-manager interacts with agents outside of the cloud.
 It handles tasks once handled by kube-controller-manager.
-This allows faster changes withiut altering the core k8s controll process.
+This allows faster changes without altering the core k8s controll process.
 Each kubelet must use the `--cloud-provider-external` settings passed to the binary.

 ## Worker nodes